tamb/substate/README.md

 Running the `*.dev.js` versions of substate will output a warning that you are using the developer mode.
 This will use `console.debug` to display:

-* What data changed
+- What data changed
-* What action type caused this change
+- What action type caused this change
-* Where was this action fired from
+- Where was this action fired from
-I've opted for this simpler version as opposed to making a browser extension.

 ## Instantiation